Low FODMAP Mediterranean Chickpea Stew

-These little legumes, also called garbanzo beans, are considered a medium FODMAP food as they contain galacto-oligosaccharides (GOS).
+These little legumes, also called garbanzo beans, are considered a moderate FODMAP food as they can become high in galacto-oligosaccharides (GOS) with a larger serving.
 This means you have to be mindful of your potion size.
-The low FODMAP serving size according to Monash University and FODMAP Friendly is 1/4 cup or 40 grams per meal.
+The low FODMAP serving size according to Monash University 1/4 cup or 40 grams per meal.
 In this dish, there is a total of 1.5 cups of chickpeas, which means that the recipe makes 6 servings.

 Not all chickpeas are the same however.
 Only canned chickpeas are considered to be low FODMAP.
 The process of canning chickpeas allows some of the water soluble GOSs to leach out.
 Therefore the FODMAP content is lower than for the dried chickpeas.
 Be sure to rinse your chickpeas well.

 Good for you with prebiotics too!

 Chickpeas are rich in nutrition.
 They are a good source of fibre, protein, and important minerals such as calcium, iron and magnesium.
 Not only are they good for us, they are also a good source prebiotics which means that they feed the good bacteria in our gut.
 Prebiotics are important to keep our gut bacteria happy.
 Chickpeas are also really easy to store.
 They will keep in the fridge for 3-4 days and they freeze really well.

 What to serve it with:

 I like to serve this dish with a simple side salad made with chopped cucumber, red and/or green peppers, tomatoes, green onion tops and Kalamata olives.
 It also goes really well with a mixed green salad drizzled with olive oil and lemon juice.
 A side portion of rice or quinoa is nice as well.